AllenCell/endothelial-pipeline/README.md

 <summary>Classic Segmentation</summary>

 ### Purpose
-Generates semantic segmentations of cells from VE-cadherin.
+Generates semantic segmentations of cells from maximum intensity projections of the VE-cadherin channel of the raw imaging data.
+Processes all datasets in the `data_config.yaml` that were acquired on the 3i microscope by default.

 ### Usage
+(`--N_PROC` can be changed to use fewer processes.
+Beware that this workflow requires a lot of memory if you use the default 30 processes.)
 From the directory where you cloned cellsmap to:
 ```bash
 cd cellsmap